getsentry/sentry-docs/docs/clients/python/integrations/index.rst

 Integrations
 ============

-.. note:: Some integrations allow specifying these in a standard
+The Raven Python module also comes with integration for some commonly used libraries to automatically capture errors from common environments.
+This means that once you have such an integration configured you typically do not need to report errors manually.

-          configuration, otherwise they are generally passed upon instantiation of the Sentry client.
+Some integrations allow specifying these in a standard configuration, otherwise they are generally passed upon instantiation of the Sentry client.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    bottle
    celery